-We design systems and develop diagnostics and control algorithms for electrochemical energy devices such as batteries and supercapacitors, in applications from electric cars to grid power systems.
+We research electrochemical energy storage devices, such as batteries and supercapacitors, in applications from electric cars to grid and off-grid power systems.

 Find out more